 "Mom pain" and "Nursing Neck" are real..... but we've got these super easy hacks to help you quickly relieve the discomfort from carrying around your babies, and nursing all day.
 So.... let's get into it!

 Working and pumping makes you feel over the top burned out!
 Am I right?

 When do you get time for you???
-If you're not practicing regular self care, you will crash and burn, momma!
+If you're not practicing regular self care, you will crash and burn.

 In this podcast episode we are talking all about realistic, unselfish ways to add self care into your every day.
-We are going to help you recharge, regroup, and fill your cup so you can keep going like the superwoman you are!!!
+We are going to help you recharge, regroup, and fill your cup so you can keep going like the badass you are!

 Kelly Maher, CLC, CLE

 All Advice For Your Partner Birth Bottle Feeding Breastfeeding Twins Child Care Co Sleeping Dairy Free Dairy Intolerance Education Latching Milk Supply Oversupply Podcast Episodes Preparing To Breastfeed Pumping Recipes Self Care Sleep Starting Solids Successful Breastfeeding Stories Supplementing Support Tips!
 Weaning Working And Breastfeeding